ServerPress/wpsitesync/readme.txt

 == Description ==

-WPSiteSync for Content helps Designers, Developers and Content Creators Synchronize Blog Post and Page Content between WordPress installs, in Real Time, with a simple Click of a button!
+WPSiteSync for Content helps Designers, Developers and Content Creators Synchronize Blog Post and Page Content between WordPress site, in Real Time, with a simple Click of a button!

 * Local -&gt; Staging
 * Staging -&gt; Live